-Precipitation change varies in space, increasing in some regions and decreasing in some others.
+It is virtually certain that precipitation change will vary in space, increasing in some regions and decreasing in some others.
 The spatial distribution of tropical rainfall changes is likely shaped by the current climatology and ocean warming pattern.
 The first effect is to increase rainfall near the currently rainy regions, and the second effect increases rainfall where the ocean warming exceeds the tropical mean.
-There is medium confidence that tropical rainfall projections are more reliable for the seasonal than annual mean changes. {7.6.2, 12.4.5, 14.3.1}
+There is medium confidence that tropical rainfall projections are more reliable for the seasonal than annual-mean changes. {7.6.2, 12.4.5, 14.3.1}